-The 2017 UPSC prelims is behind us and aspirants must now be focusing their attention on the UPSC mains exam which is due to be held in October 2017.
+The 2018 UPSC prelims is behind us and aspirants must now be focusing their attention on the UPSC mains exam which is due to be held in September-October 2018.
 Clearing the UPSC mains exam requires a different approach to the prelims exam.
 In the prelims, UPSC assesses your expanse of knowledge.
 In the mains though, you will be judged on various parameters like knowledge, writing skills, analysis and even creativity.
 This article talks about how you can enhance your answer writing skills for IAS mains exam.

 It is important to take a multi-dimensional approach to answer writing in IAS mains exam.
 You should approach the answer from 3600 and start writing for IAS Mains.
 For instance, if there is a question on feminist movement in India, you have to give a complete picture.
 This would include a brief about what is feminism before writing on its development in India.
 You have to present a complete story including its positives and negatives.